 Britain's biggest port of exports, Liverpool and the surrounding docks on Merseyside, is facing a major crisis.

-Britain's biggest port of exports, Liverpool and the surrounding docks on Merseyside, is facing a major crisis.
+Background: Britain's biggest port of exports, Liverpool and the surrounding docks on Merseyside, is facing a major crisis.
 With an expected loss of GBP3 million Pounds Sterling this year and needing GBP20 million Pounds Sterling to overcome its problems, it has been refused a loan by the Government.
 Instead the Government is putting in a receiver to forestall creditors from demanding other action.

 In the House of Commons, Opposition Members Tuesday (1 November) attacked the Government for this latest example of its refusal to help what it calls "lams ducks" in industry.
 The Transport Minister, Mr. John Peyton, retorted that while the Government was anxious about the situation, painful problems needed painful solutions.